A poem inspired by Henrik Ibsen’s playwright titled “A Doll’s House.”

 The Sun will only spin around itself.

-And the sacrifices you disguise as love—
+And sacrifices disguised as love—

-Oh, dim Earth, have you forgotten…
+Oh, silly Earth, have you forgotten…

 That axis which you call your own?

-How belittle of you, Earth, to forget—
+How silly of you, Earth, to forget—

 Leave a comment